vernzbarreto/IR_v/README.md

- # Yahboom_IR for micro-bit
+ # TechnokidsPh_IR for micro-bit

 Extension for Yahboom IR

-Note: IR receiver for Yahboom receiver
+Note: IR receiver for TechnokidsPh receiver

 ## License